mekorhabracha/mekorhabracha.github.io/learn/2016-SIR-series.md

 - Shabbat morning, April 9: **“Devorah in the Book of Judges: A Woman Ahead of Her Times”**

-  Shabbat Shacharit services start at 9:15 am, D’var Torah at 10:45 am, followed by a hot Kiddush, Mincha, and class with delicious Shabbat lunch at 12:30 pm.
+  Shabbat Shacharit services start at 9:15 am, D’var Torah at 10:45 am, followed by a hot Kiddush and class with delicious Shabbat lunch at 12:30 pm.

 ##Rabbi Saul J. Berman <small>May 20--21</small>